My Linux preferences

 - Speaking of Hyprland, it seems to be an interesting Wayland compositor (and Vaxry seems to be an interesting fellow, though that is a separate matter).
 That said, I do not have the expertise and/or time to set up Hyprland and I may have to find Wayland alternatives for the programs of my choice (especially the browsers, considering the UXP folks don't support Wayland), so this mention will have to do for now.
 Also qt6.

 - KDE Plasma is on its way to demand SystemD, with drkongi already doing so.
-Also Wayland, but SonicDE (the X11‐only Plasma?) exists.
+Also Wayland, but Trinity (which I think is the "Pale Moon equivalent" to KDE Plasma) SonicDE (the X11‐only Plasma?) exists.

 - EFL (Moksha) is...
 I dunno.
-But I see no point in moving there if I had to reinstall some (if not all) of my GTK programs.
+But I see no point in moving there if I had to reinstall some (if not all) of my GTK programs (and that's before I get to triple dip into qt).

-- As efficient tiling windows may be (i3, hyprland, Sway) I am more of a traditional desktop user (from a Windows user background) so those might not be the right stuff for me.
+- As efficient tiling windows may be (i3, hyprland, Sway) I am more of a traditional desktop user (from a Windows user background) so I'm not sure if I want to go for tiling.

 Not sure.
-Personally, my reservations against qt mainly lies in keeping my systems running on one GUI toolkit.
+Personally, my reservations against qt mainly lies in keeping my systems running on one GUI toolkit and keeping the system theme as unified as possible (which is easier under one GUI toolkit).
 Then again, I readily list these use cases.

 - If I ever thought of playing emulated games (mgba and/or ppsspp) on my T470, maybe I would.
 But then again, those were the only use‐cases I can think of that would justify me adding qt5 to my GTK3 setup and AFAIK I am not much of a Game Boy Advanced player (not to mention PSP is already covered).

-- If I switched to some Qt6‐based desktop environment like Hyprland, LXQt, Plasma, or SonicDE.
+- If I switched to a qt‐based desktop environment like Hyprland, Lumina, LXQt, Plasma, or SonicDE.
 But then I am forced to double dip for reasons that I list below.

 - Artix doesn't provide a Qt (or Enlightenment for that matter) GUI for connman.
 Thus, I will either be forced into NetworkManager (which KDE will do anyway); deal with the AUR just for those Qt GUI; or use the GTK GUI.
 Of course, there's always the terminal if I don't mind overcomplicating (for me, not the machine) something that was as supposedly simple as network management.

-- Certain stuff are GTK‐only.
-I could probably find Qt alternatives for Geany & Pragha, but the browser (Basilisk / Pale Moon) has no acceptable Qt equivalents.
-And the same also applies to Qt, with OpenSnitch topping the list.
+- Certain stuff are GTK‐only or qt‐only.
+I could probably find qt alternatives for Geany & Pragha if I want to, but the browsers (Basilisk / Pale Moon) lack acceptable qt equivalents.
+And the same also applies to qt6 with OpenSnitch topping the list (where GTK3 lacked a functional application‐aware firewall and/or network monitor other than GUFW).

-I didn't keep Audacity / Tenacity on my T470 because I have an old version of Audacity (firewalled from the internet) on my G531GD, which I didn't use often enough.
+I didn't keep Audacity / Tenacity on my T470 because I have an old version of Audacity (firewalled from the internet) on my G531GD, which I didn't use often enough (at least, not often enough that I need to have them on the T470).

 TL;DR